13 Top-Rated Attractions & Things to Do in Richmond, VA

 For an impression of what Richmond was like before the Civil War, visit the streets east of the State Capitol, beyond I-95, where you'll find about 70 antebellum houses and St. John's Episcopal Church, built in 1741.
 It was here that patriot Patrick Henry made his famous speech, which coined the slogan, "Give me liberty or give me death" during the Second Virginia Convention.

 This is the oldest church in the city, and you can take a guided tour of its highlights.
 The oldest building in Richmond is The Old Stone House at 1914 East Main Street, built in 1737.
-It now houses the Edgar Allan Poe Museum, remembering the poet and author who lived in Richmond for several years and worked on a local newspaper.
+It now houses the Edgar Allan Poe Museum remembering the poet and author who lived in Richmond for several years and worked on a local newspaper.
 Some of his original manuscripts, documents, and personal items are displayed in the museum.

 Address: 1914 East Main Street, Richmond, Virginia

-The former Tredegar Iron Works, on the James River in downtown Richmond, was founded in 1837, and was one of the country's largest industrial sites before the Civil War.
-When the war broke out, it was the largest in the Confederacy, and supplied about half of the artillery for the Confederate Army.
+The former Tredegar Iron Works, on the James River in downtown Richmond, was founded in 1837 and was one of the country's largest industrial sites before the Civil War.
+When the war broke out, it was the largest in the Confederacy and supplied about half of the artillery for the Confederate Army.
 The site has been named a National Historic Landmark.

-Today a museum, American Civil War Center, surrounds the central foundry's ruined walls, with galleries of exhibits dedicated to interpreting the Civil War's causes and effects from perspectives of the Confederates, the Union, and African-Americans.
+Today a museum, American Civil War Center, surrounds the central foundry's ruined walls, with galleries of exhibits dedicated to interpreting the Civil War's causes and effects from the perspectives of the Confederates, the Union, and African-Americans.

 A new building, opened in 2019, contains more than 7,000 square feet of gallery space for permanent and changing exhibitions.
 A highlight of a visit here is the museum's new immersive theater experience that brings to life Richmond's role in the Civil War.